wiembg/DataAnalytics/README.md

 # DataAnalytics
-this is little examples of data analysis :
+this is little examples of data analysis ,check the branchs to take a look on the differents topics used with python:

 ***Tinder Reviews Sentiment Analysis using Python*** :